-Unemployment insurance tax and returns for states: these are generally due at the end of the month following the end of the calendar quarter (i.e. April 30, July 31, October 31, and January 31).
-Check with your specific state(s) unemployment insurance tax collectors to confirm when your unemployment taxes are due for the first quarter in 2022.
+Unemployment insurance tax and tax returns for states: These are generally due at the end of the month following the end of the calendar quarter (i.e. April 30, July 31, October 31, and January 31).
+Check with your specific state’s unemployment insurance tax collectors to confirm when your unemployment taxes are due for the first quarter in 2023.
 Unemployment taxes are generally owed for all employees in all states in the US.

-State income tax withholding: most states also assess income taxes that most likely must be withheld from your employees’ paychecks and then paid to the state agencies at specific intervals depending on the amount of tax you pay to the state annually.
-Many of these states have quarter returns that are due at the end of each calendar quarter to reconcile the payments made during the quarter.
+State income tax withholding: Most states also assess income taxes that must be withheld from your employees’ paychecks then paid to the state agencies at specific intervals, depending on the amount of tax you pay to the state annually.
+Many of these states have quarter returns that are due at the end of each calendar quarter.
 States without income tax are: Alaska, Florida, Nevada, New Hampshire, South Carolina, Tennessee, Texas, Washington, and Wyoming.
 If you have employees outside of the states listed above, chances are you owe payroll taxes to these state agencies.

 HR compliance deadlines

 If you offer group health plans to your employees, you’re required to self-report any failures to comply with federal group health plan mandates, such as the Health Insurance Portability and Accountability Act (HIPAA) and the Consolidated Omnibus Budget Reconciliation Act (COBRA).

 You need to report any compliance failures from 2022 using Form 8928.
 If you don’t correct those failures in a timely fashion, you can also use this document to report the corresponding excise taxes.
 Any taxes owed must be paid to the IRS at this time.